-- App shall have the same functionality as original tablet application provided by the client - App shall be easy and intuitive to use for fitness focused users - App shall measure the maximum strength of a lift and store that information to a user's profile - App shall be able to display data about the lifts - User shall be able to use the application on their personal device - Product should be able to create new users - App shall be able add users to different teams - User shall be able to create new exercises - Hardware shall disconnect with the software when the application is closed - App shall be able to connect via bluetooth to the hardware on the weight rack - User should be able to see data about past lifts in a graphic display - App shall be scalable on different screen sizes (tablets, phones, etc.) - Hardware should be available to all devices to connect properly via bluetooth. - App needs to reference the api and database to log and chart data.
+- App has same functionality as previous version - App should be easy and intuitive to use for fitness focused users - Product should measure the maximum strength of a lift and store that information to a user's profile - Product should be able to display data about the lifts - User should be able to use the application on their personal device (iOS and android apps) - Product should be able to create new users - Product should be able add users to different teams - User should be able to create new exercises - Hardware should disconnect with the software when the application is closed - App shall be able to connect via bluetooth to the hardware on the weight rack - User should be able to see data about past lifts in a graphic display - Application should be scalable on different screen sizes (tablets, phones, etc.) - Hardware should be available to all devices to connect properly via bluetooth. - App needs to reference the api and database to log and chart data. - Application should use a graph to display the force the user exerts on the rack.

-- App shall use a graph to display the force the user exerts on the rack. - App shall be in compliance with design standards and should be easily used by all types of users - App shall follow a clear and consistent color scheme - App shall rotate depending on the device's orientation. - App shall not use red/green colors as these are hard for user's with color blindness to see - App shall have different features for different types of users (coach can add users to a team) - App shall be able to work in a room with multiple devices with their bluetooth on - Hardware shall stay connected to one device if others have their bluetooth on
+- App should be in compliance with design standards and should be easily used by all types of users - App should follow a clear and consistent color scheme - Application should rotate depending on the device's orientation. - Application shall not use red/green colors as these are hard for user's with color blindness to see - Application should have different features for different types of users (coach can add users to a team) - Product should be able to work in a room with multiple devices with their bluetooth on - Hardware should stay connected to one device if others have their bluetooth on